Introduction to Educational Psychology

 - Genetic and environmental influences

-- Exceptionalities in learning (e.g., giftedness, learning disabilities, behavior disorders)
+- Exceptionalities in learning (e.g., giftedness, learning disabilities, and behavior disorders)

 - Ability grouping and tracking

-- Classroom assessment (e.g., grading procedures and formative evaluation)
+- Classroom assessment (e.g., formative and summative evaluation, and grading procedures)

 - Norm- and criterion-referenced tests